-While in Quito, you will directly enroll at the Universidad San Francisco de Quito (USFQ) and take all of your courses at the University.
+While in Quito, directly enroll at the Universidad San Francisco de Quito (USFQ) and take the majority of your courses at the University alongside local students.
 Because USFQ offers nearly 1,500 courses each semester in a wide variety of disciplines, students with almost any academic interest can find exciting and challenging enrollment options.

 USFQ’s beautiful campus is located in an attractive suburb about 40 minutes by bus or 15 minutes by taxi from central Quito.
-Through USFQ’s extracurricular program, you’ll have the opportunity to participate in extracurricular events and clubs, such as its film club, ecology club, and sports teams.
+Through USFQ’s extracurricular program, you have the opportunity to participate in events and clubs, such as its film club, ecology club, and sports teams.

-In addition to the services provided through the university, IES Abroad organizes a special orientation program, field trips, cultural events, and other activities to help you integrate into the local culture.
-We want you to feel at home in Quito, so we will do everything we can to help you integrate into life in Quito.
+In addition to the services provided through the University, we want you to feel at home in Quito, so we do everything we can to help you integrate into life in the city.
+From a special orientation program, field trips, cultural events, and more, our job is to make sure you have the most authentic study abroad experience possible.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
-That is why we partnered with the Universidad San Francisco de Quito (USFQ).
+That is why we partnered with the Universidad San Francisco de Quito.